rastapasta/foodsharing/README.md

 * Nice to have
   * Make sure there is no gap between old store and long-time-no-see message list request -> hotfix: logout-in
-  * Deep linking via apple-app-site-association, needs to be merged to fs master & production
   * Settings screen to setup background pull / notifications?
   * Use ```CONVERSATIONS_SUCCESS``` to warm up conversation's message (at least one)
   * State for loading conversations overview for loading indicator